brennanfife/computer-networking/src/posts/internet/internet.md

 - UDP (User Datagram Protocol)

   - Has it own header.
   - Inside this header, it will have a port number.
 Every application will have its own port number once installed.
-When a packet arrives to the computer, the OS will look inside its header and deliever it to the application with the corresponding port number.
+When a packet arrives to the computer, the OS will look inside its header and deliver it to the application with the corresponding port number.
   - UDP will have a checksum to verify the data has correctly come in.
   - No mechanism to fix the data or request a new copy when corrupted
   - IP -> Gets the packet to the right computer